-Choosing a web hosting company has polarised into few US-based companies like HostGator, Bluehost, and SiteGround.
-More specifically, its either HostGator Vs Bluehost or SiteGround Vs Bluehost or SiteGround Vs HostGator at the top for the most used and trusted web hosting companies.
+Choosing a web hosting company has polarised into few US-based companies.
+More specifically, HostGator, SiteGround or Bluehost hold the top spots in terms of the most used and trusted web hosting companies.

 In this article, we’ll be conducting an extensive Bluehost Vs HostGator comparison, which should help you choose the better hosting company for your particular needs.